spryker/spryker-docs/docs/marketplace/user/intro-to-spryker-marketplace/merchant-onboarding.md

 3. The operator approves the merchant and provides them access to the Merchant Portal to complete their profile.
 4. The merchant creates products and offers in the Merchant Portal.
 Alternatively, the operator can help the merchant set up the process for automatically importing products and offers from a CSV template or the merchant's PIM or ERP system.
 5. The operator decides what kind of payment process to implement—for example, whether or not to use a *Payment Service Provider (PSP)*.
-6. An order management process for fulfillment, shipping, and returns is established for merchants through Spryker State Machine.
+6. An order management process for fulfillment, shipping, and returns is established for merchants through the Spryker State Machine.
-7. A final check is conducted on the merchant's public profile, products, and offer quality.
-The operator activates merchants and their products and offers in Back Office.
+7. The operator conducts a final check on the merchant's public profile, products, and offer quality.
+The operator activates merchants and their products and offers in the Back Office.
 Everything can be activated via a data importer as well.

 Each step is described in the following sections.